-Dr. Timofte's clinical interests cover advanced lung diseases: pulmonary fibrosis, chronic obstructive pulmonary disease (COPD), connective tissue-related interstitial lung disease (ILD) (including scleroderma and rheumatoid arthritis-related ILD), pulmonary hypertension, and critical illness.
-Her practice focuses on the pre- and post-transplant care of lung transplant recipients, having actively and continuously managed these patients for nearly a decade.
+Dr. Timofte's clinical interests include many advanced lung diseases, such as pulmonary fibrosis, chronic obstructive pulmonary disease (COPD), connective tissue-related interstitial lung disease (ILD) (including scleroderma and rheumatoid arthritis-related ILD), pulmonary hypertension, and critical illness.

 Dr. Timofte’s research interests mirror her clinical interest and expertise.
-Her translational research focuses on discovering safer noninvasive diagnostic approaches to evaluate graft integrity and predict lung rejection though the integration of data obtained from cell-free DNA microbiome and microarray analyses.
-Her research goals are to improve clinical outcomes and develop superior immunosuppressive strategies for lung transplant patients by using a less toxic immunosuppressive regimen comprised of belatacept, inhaled cyclosporine, and/or sirolimus.
+Her translational research focuses on discovering safer noninvasive diagnostic approaches to evaluate graft integrity and predict lung rejection through the integration of data obtained from cell-free DNA microbiome and microarray analyses.
+Her research goals are to improve clinical outcomes and develop superior immunosuppressive strategies for patients who have had lung transplants by using a less toxic immunosuppressive regimen comprised of belatacept, inhaled cyclosporine, and/or sirolimus.
 Dr. Timofte has served as principal investigator and co-investigator in several NIH-sponsored clinical trials.

-Dr. Timofte is certified by the American Board of Internal Medicine in Internal Medicine, Critical Care Medicine, and Pulmonary Medicine.
-She is an active member of the International Society of Heart and Lung Transplantation.
+Dr. Timofte is an active member of the International Society of Heart and Lung Transplantation.

 She has published numerous academic articles and delivers international, national, and regional presentations.